sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 # Introduction

 Out of the box, the SparkFun RTK products are exceptional GNSS receivers out-of-box and can be used with little or no configuration.
-This tutorial is for advanced setups and for users looking to learn every knob that can be turned.
+This RTK Product Manual provides detailed descriptions of all the available features on the RTK products.

 The line of RTK products offered by SparkFun all run identical firmware.
 The [RTK firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) and this guide cover the following products: